-Upon doing so, your system will use the dedicated GPU, as there is no other display adapter available.
+Upon doing so, your system will use the dedicated GPU, as no other display adapter is available.

 You should now run the game, and if the issue continues, move on to the next step.

-The following video explain how to disable your integrated graphics card:
+The following video explains how to disable your integrated graphics card:

 Graphics Preference Change Through the Dedicated GPU’s Control Panel

-Your system may be using the integrated graphics by default for display and games.
+Your system may use integrated graphics by default for display and games.
 You can change the preferred graphics card for specific apps (games).
 To do this, you can follow these steps:

 - Right-click anywhere on the desktop